JairoFra/rai-auto-converter-chrome-extension-v2/README.md

 ### Extensive range of expressions detected
 - Different amount formats (1,111.11 - 1.111,11)
+- Abbreviations for thousands (K), millions (M), billions (B) and trillions (T)
+- Short and long form of the currencies ($1 - 1 USD - 1 dollar ...)
+- Negative numbers

 ### Support for different currencies
-**Fiat**: USD, EUR, GBP, JPY, CNY, KRW, INR
+- **Fiat**: USD, EUR, GBP, JPY, CNY, KRW, INR

-**Crypto**: BCH, BNB, BTC, DOT, ETH, LINK, LTC, XRP, BUSD, ADA, DAI, DOGE, FLOAT, LUSD, sUSD, SOL, USDT, UNI, USDC, USDP/PAX, UST
+- **Crypto**: BCH, BNB, BTC, DOT, ETH, LINK, LTC, XRP, BUSD, ADA, DAI, DOGE, FLOAT, LUSD, sUSD, SOL, USDT, UNI, USDC, USDP/PAX, UST

 ### Conversion for small amounts
 If the result of the conversion is greater than 0, but the decimal part is not to be shown, it will be displayed as "lower than" or "greater than" the smallest amount able to be shown.